Hobson's Choice (1954 film): Plot

 Hobson feels Maggie's absence.
-Alice and Vicky are unwilling or unable to pick up the slack, in the house or the shop.
-The night before the wedding, Hobson storms off to The Moonrakers and gets drunk.
-Stumbling home, he falls through a trapdoor into the basement of Beenstock & Co., where he is found next day sleeping it off.
-Freddy Beenstock rushes to tell Maggie ... who gets an idea.
-When he awakes, Hobson is served with a writ for trespass and damage.
+Alice and Vicky prove both unwilling and unable to pick up the slack in the house or the shop.
+The night before the wedding, Hobson storms off to the Moonraker pub and gets drunk with his cronies, insulting one after the other.
+Stumbling home, he falls through a pavement trapdoor into the basement of Beenstock & Co., where he is found next day sleeping it off atop the shop's inventory, spilled out around him.
+Freddy Beenstock rushes to tell Maggie...who formulates a plan.
+When Hobson awakes, he is served with a writ for trespass and damage.

-Maggie's sisters reluctantly attend Willie and Maggie's wedding at the insistence of their fiancés.
-The wedding dinner is held in the basement shop/home.
-Hobson arrives after dark to seek Maggie's advice regarding his legal woes.
-She manoeuvres him into negotiating with Albert Prosser, representing Freddy Beenstock.
+Maggie's sisters reluctantly attend Will and Maggie's wedding, fiancés in tow.
+The wedding dinner follows at the Mossops' home.
+Well after dark Hobson arrives to seek Maggie's advice regarding his legal woes.
+She manoeuvres him into negotiating with Albert Prosser, representing Beenstock & Co.
 Hobson reluctantly agrees to pay £500 to settle the matter out of court.
-Only then does he realise he has been "diddled": the money will replace the marriage settlements Hobson refused to provide for Alice and Vicky.
+Only then does he realise he has been "diddled": the money will be split between lawyer and client to replace the marriage settlements Hobson refused to provide for Alice and Vicky.

-Willie dreads his wedding night, but all turns out well, and he emerges a new man.
-The next morning, they make their first sale: a pair of bootlaces for one penny.
-Between Maggie's business sense and Willie's shoemaking genius, their business thrives.
-Within a year, they have not only paid off Mrs. Hepworth's loan and 20% interest, they have also wooed away nearly all of Hobson's high-class clientele.
-Under Maggie's tutelage, the meek and illiterate Willie is transforming into a confident man of business.
+Will dreads his wedding night, but all turns out well, and he emerges a new man.
+Between Maggie's business sense and Will's shoemaking genius, their business thrives.
+Within a year, they have not only paid off Mrs. Hepworth's loan with a 20% interest, they have also wooed away nearly all of Hobson's high-class clientele.
+Under Maggie's tutelage, the meek and illiterate Will is transforming into a confident man of business.

-On New Year's Day, Hobson suffers hallucinations.
-Dr. MacFarlane diagnoses "chronic alcoholism."
-Maggie summons Willie, Vicky and Alice to decide who will return home to look after their father.
+On New Year's Day, Hobson suffers delirium tremens.
+Dr. MacFarlane diagnoses "chronic alcoholism," and demands total abstinence from drink.
+Maggie summons Will, Vicky and Alice to decide who will return home to look after their father.
 Both Vicky and Alice adamantly refuse to do so.
-With no alternative, Hobson tries to get Maggie and Willie back on the old terms, but Willie will not settle for anything less than a 50-50 partnership, his name first on the sign, and Hobson relegated to silent partner.
+With no alternative, Hobson demands Maggie come back on the old terms, Will and all, but Will will not settle for anything less than a 50-50 partnership, his name first on the sign, and Hobson relegated to silent partner.
 Hobson grudgingly accepts.

-Willie wants to change Maggie's brass wedding ring for a gold one, but she insists on keeping it – to remind them of their humble beginnings.
+Will wants to change Maggie's brass wedding ring for a gold one, but she insists on keeping it – to remind them of their humble beginnings.